KeithBurghardt/RecSim/README.md

 ### sim_data
 This key contains several features for each timestep (listed in order):

-- simulation timestep (values from 1 to m)
+- Simulation timestep (values from 1 to m)
-- min_val: minimum valence error (Brier score)
+- Minimum valence error (Brier score)
 - Number of user-item pairs not recommended
 - Popularity of each item (how many times they were chosen).
 Used to find mean item popularity, Gini coefficient **(statistics for Figs. 2, 4, 5b-c)**
-- 2 statistics:
+- Two statistics:
     - **(Legacy):** MSE error between student and teacher model probabilities
     - Brier score between trained student model and all collected user-item pairs **(statistic for Fig. 3, 5a)**
 - **(Legacy):** [the item the student model predicts each user is most likely to choose, the rank the student model gives to the ground truth most preferred item for each agent]
 - **(Legacy):** Correlations between student model-predicted popular items or users who pick many items and the teacher model ground truth

 ## Citation
-Anonymized for review purposes
+To be added later